Borrow from £100 to £25,000

 If you’ve had problems in the past, or have no repayment history, guarantor loans can be an excellent way to borrow the amount you need to finally buy that car you’ve had your eye on, do some work on the house or go on the holiday you’ve been putting off.

 Technically, the guarantor for your loan can be anyone over the age of 21 with a steady income that can support to make your repayments should you not be able to.

 However, it’s a great idea to make sure that it is someone that trusts that you can do the repayments and that you have a wonderful relationship with.

 They’re a very great way for your mum and dad to help you out without putting themselves out of pocket.
 (It’s necessary to know that, although having a guarantor is a good way of getting a supporting hand, it’s a big move for the person agreeing to be a guarantor.
-However unlikely it may be, the person must be prepared to take on liability for your repayments, should you not be ready to pay.)
+However unlikely it may be, the person must be prepared to take on liability for your repayments,

 What if I can’t keep up my repayments?